etcimon/libwasm/README.md

 It contains bindings to the most commonly used web apis, including the dom, fetch, audio, and webgl.

+The dom-ts example compiles into a 54kb gzipped wasm and a 30kb gzipped javascript library with supports lodash and momentjs.
+All of druntime is supported but the phobos standard library is still in the process of being integrated.

 As well as a small but powerful SPA framework, which includes CSS.
 Yes.
 CSS-in-wasm.

 <details><summary>Table Of Contents</summary>